garrandall/popular-music-data/tracks/ronnie-marcy-joe.md

   start_date: '1961-06-05'
 ---
 Ooo Ooo Ronnie come back
-Ooo ooo Ronnie come back
+Ooo oo Ronnie come back
 Oh, Ronnie, I love you so
 I just can't see why you had to go
 I want you, I need you, I love you